putmanj00/WyldenCo/docs/_posts/2021-04-26-kirkwood-pop-up-art.md

   });
 </script>

 From the moment I arrived at KPAC on the drizzly morning of April 24th, I could feel the creativity emminating from the building from its sleek modern architecture comprised of an asymetrical placement of concrete, glass and steel.
-As I approached the building, the details of the building began to emerge.
-The back half of the building contained the theatre, and is constructed of concrete.
-The front portion contained the exhibit and resembled two shipping containers that had been stacked and offset.
+As I approached the center, the details began to emerge.
+The back half of the building holds the theatre, and is constructed of concrete.
+The front portion hosted the exhibit and resembled two shipping containers that had been stacked and offset.
 Monochromatic greys colored vertical slats of metal that created the exterior of the shipping container portions of KPAC, while the front of the building was brilliantly designed with tall windows to showcase the KPAC lobby.
 All of this created a marvelous display of Brutalist architecture.

 The feeling of wonder at what lie ahead, coupled with the overwhelming sense of excitement at the opportunity to gourge my senses with new art, was like greeting an old friend after spending years apart.
 Once I walked through the main doors, I could see that the architects made sure that quality and asthetics were at the forefront of Kirkwoods shareholders minds.
 If the goal were to bring a piece of New York to Missouri, that goal was accomplished (I have never been to New York, but I imagine the beautiful interior of the Performing Arts Center is something you would encunter whilst attending a broadway or art show in the Big Apple).